Documentation

 )

-- or is a VPN exit node (
+- is a VPN exit node (

 is_vpn